-Next, we cover the auto-encoder based competitors.
-A graph auto-encoder or \textbf{GAE} aims to reconstruct the adjacency matrix for the input graph.
-The variational graph auto-encoder or \textbf{VGAE}\citep{vgae} is its variational counterpart that extends the idea of variational auto-encoder or VAE\citep{vae} to graph domain.
-In case of adversarially regularized graph auto-encoder or \textbf{ARGA}\citep{arvga}, the latent representation is forced to match the prior via an adversarial training scheme.
-Just like VGAE, there exits a variational alternative to ARGA, known as adversarially regularized variational graph auto-encoder or \textbf{ARVGA}.
-Deep Generative Latent Feature Relational Model or \textbf{DGLFRM}\citep{dglfrm} aims to reconstruct the adjacency matrix while retaining the interpretability of stochastic block models. \textbf{GALA}\citep{gala} learns network embedding by treating encoding and decoding steps as Laplacian smoothing and Laplace sharpening respectively. \textbf{Graphite}\citep{graphite} is another auto-encoder based generative model that employs a multi-layer procedure, inspired by low-rank approximations, to iteratively refine the reconstructed graph via message passing.
+\textbf{Auto-encoder based Architectures}: We include graph auto-encoder or \textbf{GAE} which aims to reconstruct the adjacency matrix for the input graph.
+The variational graph auto-encoder or \textbf{VGAE}~\cite{vgae} is its variational counterpart that extends the idea of variational auto-encoder or VAE~\cite{vae} to graph domain.
+In the case of adversarially regularized graph auto-encoder or \textbf{ARGA}~\cite{arvga}, the latent representation is forced to match the prior via an adversarial training scheme.
+Just like VGAE, there exists a variational alternative to ARGA, known as adversarially regularized variational graph auto-encoder or \textbf{ARVGA}. \textbf{GALA}~\cite{gala} learns network embedding by treating encoding and decoding steps as Laplacian smoothing and Laplace sharpening respectively.